KansaiUser/MLFlow_Practice/Example1/Readme.md

 In the jupyter notebook `local_serving.ipynb` we start serving a model

-We go to the terminal inside the jupyter environment and from the folder that contains mlruns we do
+Before, we go to the terminal inside the jupyter environment and from the folder that contains mlruns (`cd example_book`) we do

 ```
 mlflow models serve --model-uri runs:/<MODELRUN>/<MODELNAME> -p 1235